foundriesio/docs/source/reference-manual/linux/linux-wic-installer.rst

 installer images by default.

-Remove the custom ``WKS_FILE_sota`` override to restore back to the default behavior and generate normal bootable WIC images
+Remove the custom ``WKS_FILE_sota`` override to restore back to the default behavior and generate normal bootable WIC images.

 Testing WIC Image Installer with Qemu (x86)
 -------------------------------------------